 Symmetry, as one basic feature of shapes and graphs, has been exhibited in many real-world networks, such as the Internet and power grid, resulting from the process of tree-like or cyclic growing.
 Since symmetry is related to the concept of a high degree of repetitions or regularities, the study of symmetry has been appealing in many scientific areas, such as Lie groups in quantum mechanics and crystallography in chemistry.
 In the classical theory of dynamical systems, symmetry has also been extensively studied.
-For example, to simplify the analysis and synthesis of large-scale dynamic systems, it is always of interest to reduce the dynamics of a system into smaller symmetric subsystems, which potentially simplifies control, planning or estimation tasks.
-When dealing with multi-agent systems with various information constraints and protocols, under certain conditions such systems can be expressed as or decomposed into interconnections of lower dimensional systems, which may lead to better understanding of system properties such as stability and controllability.
+For example, to simplify the analysis and synthesis of large-scale dynamic systems, which potentially simplifies control, planning or estimation tasks.
+When dealing with multi-agent systems with various information constraints and protocols, under certain conditions such systems, which may lead to better understanding of system properties such as stability and controllability.
 Then the existence of symmetry here means that the system dynamics are invariant under transformations of coordinates.